-After losing 137-106 to the Thunder earlier today, the Pelicans remain one of only two teams without a win on the season, along with the Nets, who are currently seeking their first win of the season against the Sixers.
+After losing 137-106 to the Thunder on Sunday, the Pelicans remain one of only two teams without a win on the season, along with Brooklyn.

-The rough start has set off alarms around the NBA media landscape, not just for the record, but also for the manner in which they have occurred.
-It was previously reported that head coach Willie Green could be on the hot seat after winning just 21 games last season.
+The rough start has set off alarms around the NBA media landscape, with the Pelicans drawing the wrong kind of attention not just for their 0-6 start but for the way in which those losses have occurred.
+It was previously reported that head coach Willie Green is on the hot seat after winning just 21 games last season.

 Rylan Stiles of Locked On Thunder wrote (via Twitter) during Sunday’s game that the team appeared to have quit on Green, noting the lack of player engagement on the bench.
-The Ringer’s Zach Lowe echoed the sentiment in a tweet, in which he said the team looked broken across the board and speculated that Green likely had to be feeling some level of personal pressure given the state of the team’s performance.
+The Ringer’s Zach Lowe echoed the sentiment, tweeting that the team looked broken across the board and speculating that Green likely had to be feeling some level of personal pressure given the state of the team’s performance.

 This performance comes after previous reporting that the players seemed to be tuning Green’s messaging out at times.